Ford Fischer

 Ford Fischer is an independent journalist and filmmaker.
-He is the editor-in-chief of News2Share, a company which has White House press credentials.
-It is a platform for raw video journalism related to political activism.
+He is the co-founder of News2Share, a media company in DC with White House press credentials.
+News2share is a platform for raw video journalism related to political activism.

 Early career

 Fischer started reporting on politics when he went to Masconomet Regional High School.
-He filmed local politics in the town of Boxford, Massachusetts for Boxford Cable TV.
+He filmed local politics in the town of Boxford, Massachusetts, for Boxford Cable TV.
 He received a degree in film and media arts from American University.

 Fischer was an intern with Reason magazine in the summer of 2014.

 News2Share

 Fischer co-founded News2Share with Trey Yingst in 2014 when they were both students of American University.
 Fischer's journalism involves recording political events such as those related to rallies and protests, later uploading raw unedited footage to online platforms where its shared and licensed to larger media organisations.

 Fischer reported on the violence at the Unite the Right rally in Charlottesville, Virginia.
 His footage was featured in Spike Lee's BlacKkKlansman and ProPublica's Documenting Hate.

-In 2019, Fischer's channel News2Share was demonetized and could no longer receive ad revenue from YouTube.
+In 2019, Fischer's channel News2Share was demonetized and could no longer receive advertising revenue from YouTube.
 As part of a crackdown by on Holocaust denialism, YouTube removed two videos of raw footage by Fischer.
 One showing a Holocaust denier getting shouted down by Israeli and Palestinian protesters and another of Mike Peinovich Enoch, a neo-Nazi giving a speech.
 Views present in the footage were not advocated for by Fischer.
 YouTube's move made Fischer lose much of his income, money used by him to employ freelance journalists or to pay for his travel costs.
 After seven months, Fischer was able to get his channel remonetized by YouTube.

 In September 2020, Fischer had his account taken off from Facebook.
 Not long after, Facebook addressed the matter and apologized for the action.
-After the November 2020 US Presidential election, Fischer was suspended from posting on the platform.
+After the 2020 United States presidential election, Fischer was suspended from posting on the platform.